 Exploring ancient ruins, ornate churches and lively piazzas is best done before the sweltering heat of summer arrives, so May is a great time to visit Rome, Florence and Milan.
 You could easily spend several days in each, but if you have the time to spare, why not see them all in one trip?
-On this 10-day adventure, you’ll visit the capital’s famed archaeological sites (including the Colosseum) on a bicycle tour, discover Florence’s renaissance architecture on a walking tour, and sample gastronomic delights on a food tour of Milan.
-Plus, you’ll have time to stop by Siena, Pisa and Lake Como, giving you a full flavour of Northern Italy.
+On this nine-day Rail Trip you’ll visit the capital’s famed archaeological sites (including the Colosseum), discover Florence’s renaissance architecture on a walking tour, sample gastronomic delights on a food tour of Bologna, and experience the ever-stylish city of Milan.
+Plus, you’ll have time to stop by Parma, Modena and Lake Como, giving you a full flavour of Northern Italy.

 The Croatian coastal cities of Split and Dubrovnik are often used as starting and ending points for island-hopping adventures, but it’s well worth taking the time to explore them both properly.
 It’s very easy to work your way between the two, with regular and scenic ferry services in both directions.
 This eight-day trip encompasses both, starting in Split, where the ancient, Dioclesian’s Palace dominates the old town.
 You’ll be able to fully appreciate the city’s beauty while sea kayaking around Marjan Hill, with a chance to swim in secluded coves.
 You’ll end up in Dubrovnik, after stops in Hvar and Korčula en route, capping off your trip with a walking tour of the Unesco-listed old town, characterised by winding, cobblestone streets, hidden courtyards, and honey-coloured buildings with terracotta roofs.
 Expect warm days, in the low-to-mid 20s, and pleasantly cool nights.